Historic $2.2 trillion coronavirus bill passes U.S. House, becomes law

 To keep Massie’s gambit from delaying the bill’s passage, hundreds of lawmakers from both parties returned to Washington despite the risk of contracting coronavirus.
 For many, that meant long drives or overnight flights.

+One member who spent hours in a car was Republican Representative Greg Pence, the brother of Vice President Mike Pence, whom Trump has put in charge of efforts to handle the coronavirus crisis.

+Pence drove the nearly 600 miles (966 km) from his home state, Indiana, to Washington on Thursday.
+“We can’t afford to wait another minute,” he said on Twitter.

-Massie, who has repeatedly defied party leaders, wrote on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve, the U.S. central bank.
+Massie wrote on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve, the U.S. central bank.
 His fellow lawmakers overruled his request for a recorded vote.

-Trump, a Republican, attacked Massie on Twitter, calling him a “third rate Grandstander” and saying he should be thrown out of the party.
+Trump attacked Massie on Twitter, calling him a “third rate Grandstander” and saying he should be thrown out of the Republican party.
 “He just wants the publicity,” wrote the president, who last week began pushing for urgent action on coronavirus after long downplaying the risk.

-Democratic and Republican leaders asked members to return to Washington to ensure there would be enough present to head off Massie’s gambit.
-Representatives from as far away as California were present for the debate.
-The session was held under special rules to limit the spread of the disease among members, who used hand sanitizer and in at least one case wore protective gloves.
+Democratic and Republican leaders had asked members to return to Washington to ensure there would be enough present to head off Massie’s gambit.
+The session was held under special rules to limit the spread of the disease among members.

 At least five members of Congress have tested positive for the coronavirus and more than two dozen have self-quarantined to limit its spread.

-The Senate, which approved the bill in a unanimous vote on Wednesday evening, has adjourned and is not scheduled to return to Washington until April 20.
+The Senate, which approved the bill in a unanimous vote late on Wednesday, has adjourned and is not scheduled to return to Washington until April 20.

-Democratic and Republican leaders appeared together at a news conference to celebrate the bill’s passage — also unusual event for a chamber that is normally sharply divided along partisan lines.
+Democratic and Republican House leaders appeared together at a news conference at the Capitol to celebrate the bill’s passage — an unusual event for a chamber that is normally sharply divided along partisan lines.

 “The virus is here.
 We did not ask for it, we did not invite it.
 We did not choose it.
-But with the passing of the bill you will see that we will fight it together, and we will win together,” said Kevin McCarthy, the top House Republican.
+But with the passing of the bill you will see that we will fight it together, and we will win together,” McCarthy said.

 He did not say whether Massie would face any disciplinary measures from the party.

-The rescue package is the largest fiscal relief measure ever by Congress.
+The rescue package is the largest fiscal relief measure ever passed by Congress.

 The $2.2 trillion measure includes $500 billion to help hard-hit industries and $290 billion for payments of up to $3,000 to millions of families.